spajeo/push_swap/libft/lst/README.md

-# Advantages
+## Advantages

 Extreme modularity of the librairy.
-No more extra coding everytime you have to manipulate a ne
+No re-coding everytime you have to manipulate a new structure for preset structure.

 # How to use it